 That did not immediately solve all of our problems, but it was a start.
 Then, finally, he could tell that I was genuinely interested in his day.

 Did it hurt my feelings when he didn’t do the same?
 Yep.
 But, it was a start and things started getting a little better.

 Pray for your spouse and your marriage

 Keep praying!
-I have read the book The Power of a Praying Wife by Stormie Omartian and I highly recommend it.
-It helps you to pray for so many different areas of his life and it will change your marriage.
+I have read the Power of a Praying Wife by Stormie Omartian, and I highly recommend it.

 Be thankful for your marriage